Federal Work Study/Student EmploymentWhat is Federal Work-Study (FWS)?

-Students with Federal Work-Study (FWS) in their financial aid package will be mailed an information packet in early August.
-This packet will include a letter giving job search information, a detailed list of FWS jobs available on-campus, community service work opportunities, an on-campus Employment Authorization Form, and a pay schedule.
+Students with Federal Work-Study (FWS) in their financial aid package will be e-mailed information to their Malone e-mail address in July.
+This information will include a letter giving job search information, a Malone University Student Work Employment Application, a detailed list of FWS jobs available on-campus, an on-campus FWS Authorization Form, a Student Direct Deposit Enrollment Form and a pay schedule.

 After reviewing the information packet, simply select two or more departments where you wish to apply for a job.
-Remember to take your Employment Authorization Form, your class schedule, your Drivers License, and Social Security card with you when you apply for a position in a department.
+Remember to take your FWS Authorization Form, your class schedule, your Malone University Student Work Employment Application, your Drivers License, and Social Security card with you when you apply for a position in a department.

 Don't delay.
 The Departments with job opening will not contact you - you must take the initiative to secure a job.
 Begin the process by going to your selected departments to apply for a job immediately after arriving on campus.
 Remember, other students may be applying for the same job that you are.